CLI Commands

 mcp-server

-Section titled “mcp-server”Start MCP server exposing CLI commands as tools.
+Section titled “mcp-server”Run an MCP server exposing gh-aw commands as tools for integration with MCP-compatible applications.

 See MCP Server Guide for integration details.